 2021 School of Education Awards & Scholarships Ceremony

 As we did in 2020, we celebrated our award and scholarship recipients and our generous donors at a virtual ceremony in 2021.
 We hosted one event this year via Zoom on Friday, May 14 at 1 p.m. to celebrate achievements across the School.

 2021 School of Education Scholarships Cycle

-Students: The brief application form and scholarship list are available here and in Catskill 281.
+Students: The brief application form and scholarship list are available here.
 Students may apply for as many scholarships for which they qualify (only one application form and accompanying materials as detailed on the form are necessary).
-Complete applications must be received in Catskill 281 or by Beth Skrobela at email@example.com by Wednesday, February 5, 2020.
+Complete applications must be received by Sharon Malison at [email protected] by Tuesday, February 16, 2021.